 Do we use MCPS' to show ownership or MCPS's?
 MCPS's.
 When working with tables, do we use total or totals to indicate the sum?
-You should use "total" to indicate the sum on a table.
+You should use total to indicate the sum on a table.
 Which of the following would be correct? ...the percentage of staff who responded to the question OR ...the percentage of staff that responded to the question.
 Use the latter phrase.

 Use that when referring to a class or group.
 For example: Mary is a member of the team that won the competition.
 Use who when referring to humans or specific individuals.
 For example: Mary is the one who won the competition.
-Your Questions Answered HYPHENATION Should college-readiness trajectory be hyphenated?
+What is the past tense of text: Is it text or texted?
+Texted is the correct word.
+I texted him yesterday.
+He texts me every day.
+HYPHENATION Should college-readiness trajectory be hyphenated?
 Yes.
 Do we write co-teaching or coteaching?
 MCPS uses coteaching (per Webster's dictionary, 11th edition).
 Which is correct?
 Non-diploma bound students or nondiploma bound students?
 Neither.
 It should be non-diploma-bound students.
 "Full pay-period check."
 Is this correct usage of the hyphen?
 The phrase should read "full-pay-period check," since all three adjectives describe the check.
 PUNCTUATION Em dash and en dash-When to use these characters?
 Em dash-Use to separate an interrupting clause from the rest of the sentence.
 En dash-It is the equivalent of the word to.
 It is used to separate letters and numbers, especially when a range or time span is given.
 Examples: Monday-Friday, 1997-2017 Note: There should be no spaces before or after em and en dashes.
 Underlining-When is it good practice to use underlining in a document?
 Avoid underlining words in a document.
 Italics and bold are acceptable instead.
 Underlining was commonly used when traditional typewriters were popular.
 Bullets-Should we use a space after each bulleted item?
 It is better not to use a space after each bulleted item, unless it would look better aesthetically, for example, in a short document.
 If you do insert a space after each bulleted item, make this style consistent throughout the whole document.
 I'm running into many documents where folks type cotaught as co-taught (probably because [Microsoft] Word doesn't recognize cotaught).
 Always consult Webster's, 11th edition, to check the spelling of words with a prefix, such as "co."
 Webster's uses cotaught (no hyphen).
 Is high poverty schools hyphenated?

 Yes.
 It should be high-poverty schools.
 Do we put a period after a quotation that comes at the end of an incomplete sentence (e.g., "I speak...")?
 No. According to Chicago Manual of Style, "No more than three points are used, whether the omission occurs in the middle of a sentence or between sentences."
 What is the correct punctuation for the following sentence? "...for the Thomas Edison High School of Technology, John F. Kennedy, Paint Branch, Sherwood, and Watkins Mill high schools and Adventist Healthcare Inc." Following the Edison name, would it be correct to use a semicolon or is the comma correct?
 The comma is correct in this case.